Installing SDKMAN! on UNIX-like platforms is as easy as ever.

 attempting SDKMAN installation.
 For our software to function, we require

-The second solution is for Git users using the Git Bash for Windows
+The third solution is for Git users using the Git Bash for Windows

 environment.
 In order for this to work, the environment needs to be

 supplemented with MinGW to add the

 necessary toolchain to function.

 Please be aware that as SDKMAN is written in bash, it requires a bash environment

 to be present.
 SDKMAN can not be installed natively on Windows and requires WLS, Cygwin or MSYS+MinGW.

 For the more adventurous among us, we have a beta channel.